patooworld/patooworld/docs/DOCS.md

 ## 🔮 Overview: Crafting Conversations with Code

-At its core, "The Conversational Alchemist" is a modern web application that conjures seamless and engaging conversations.
+At its core, "The Conversational PATOOWORLD Al" is a modern web application that conjures seamless and engaging conversations.
 It's more than just a chat app; it's a digital sage that responds, interacts, and adapts.
 Built with the latest web development alchemy, it empowers users to dive into dynamic dialogues and experience the future of interactive communication.

 **Here's the gist:**